tomlogs/tomlogs.github.io/_drafts/building-a-photos-application-with-azure-app-service-and-blob-storage.md

 ### Create a Blob Storage resource in Azure

 We now have to store the uploaded photos.
 While we could store the uploaded photo files locally, this would occupy a lot of space on our server.
 Instead, we will be storing the in Azure Blob Storage.

+We'll create a Storage Account through the Azure Portal.